laualamp/laualamp.github.io/index.md

 <h1>The most wonderful creation of nature - the Grand Canyon</h1>
 <h3>by 206722IAIB from <a href="https://taltech.ee/">TalTech</a></h3>
 <hr>
 <p>The Grand Canyon is a vast gorge carved into the rocks of the Colorado Plateau by the great Colorado River.
-It is 446 km long, <br>up to 30 km wide and can reach depths of over 1800 m, making it one of, if not the largest canyon in the world.</p>
+It is 446 km long, up to 30 km wide and can reach depths of over 1800 m, making it one of, if not the largest canyon in the world.</p>
-<p>With its gorgeous sights, challenging hiking trails, thrilling rafting opportunities and much more, the Grand Canyon Nation Park <br>is an enticing destination for all kinds of tourists, over 5 million people visit the park yearly and the number is growing fast.</p>
+<p>With its gorgeous sights, challenging hiking trails, thrilling rafting opportunities and much more, the Grand Canyon Nation Park is an enticing destination for all kinds of tourists, over 5 million people visit the park yearly and the number is growing fast.</p>
 <hr>
 <table>
 	<h2>Corridor trails (most travelled trails) in the Grand Canyon</h2>